Here at VetMeasure, we take the health of our companion animals very seriously and November happens to be National Pet Cancer Awareness Month.

-Cancer is a disease that tends to have a better outcome the earlier that it’s diagnosed.
+Early diagnosis is essential when it comes to cancer in your pet, as the sooner detected, the more likely for a positive outcome.
 To ensure that you’re catching this life-threatening disease before it’s too late, here are some tips on what to look for in your dog:

 - Loss of appetite